 The Company uses cash compensation and equity awards to attract and retain qualified candidates to serve on the Board.
 In establishing director compensation, the Company considers the significant amount of time that directors expend in fulfilling their duties to the Company, as well as the skill level required by the Company of members of the Board.
 Non-employee director compensation is determined annually by the Board acting upon the recommendation of the Compensation Committee.
 Directors who are also employees of the Company receive no additional compensation for their service as a director.
-Non-employee directors of the Company are paid an annual retainer of \$29,000.
+Non-employee directors of the Company are paid an annual retainer of \$30,000.
 The Compensation Committee and the Nominating/Governance Committee chairmen each receive an additional \$1,000 per year in compensation, and the Audit Committee chairman receives an additional \$11,000 per year in compensation.
 Directors also are reimbursed for their direct expenses incurred in attending meetings of the Board and the committees of the Board.
 Non-employee directors are paid bi-annually in June and December.
 Non-employee directors are eligible to receive equity grants under the Company's incentive plans on terms set by the Compensation Committee.
-On September 28, 2023, each of our non-employee directors received a grant of 9,280 stock options that will vest on the first three anniversaries of the grant date.
-Mr. Shaw received an additional 9,280 stock options as a new director bonus.
+On September 30, 2024, each of our non-employee directors received a grant of 4,740 restricted stock units that will vest on the first anniversary of the grant date.

-Ms. Millar did not receive compensation in 2023 and will not receive compensation in the future for her service on the Board.
-However, she will continue to receive her current salary as an employee of the Company of approximately \$229,000 and to be eligible to participate in the Company's incentive plans and the Company's other benefit plans, practices and programs, as in effect from time to time, in accordance with their terms.
-On September 28, 2023, Ms. Millar received a grant of RSUs, which will vest on the three-year anniversary of the grant date, with a total grant date fair value of \$63,450.
+Ms. Millar did not receive compensation in 2024 and will not receive compensation in the future for her service on the Board; however, she will continue to receive her current salary as an employee of the Company of approximately \$237,000 and to be eligible to participate in the Company's incentive plans and the Company's other benefit plans, practices and programs, as in effect from time to time, in accordance with their terms.

-2023 Director Compensation Table
+2024 Director Compensation Table

-The following table provides information regarding compensation earned by or paid to the Company's directors (other than its Named Executive Officers) in 2023 for services as a director of the Company.
+The following table provides information regarding compensation earned by or paid to the Company's directors (other than its Named Executive Officers) in 2024 for services as a director of the Company.

 Name (1) Fees Earned or Paid in Cash (\$) Stock Awards (\$) (2) Option Awards (\$) (3) Total (\$)

-James Buchan 30,000 - 39,254 69,254
+James Buchan 31,000 27,018 - 58,018

-David R. Garcia 29,000 - 39,254 68,254
+David R. Garcia 30,000 27,018 - 57,018

-John Ritota 30,000 - 39,254 69,254
+John Ritota 31,000 27,018 - 58,018

-Benjamin A. Shaw 30,000 - 78,509 108,509
+Benjamin A. Shaw 41,000 27,018 - 68,018

 Donna Millar (4) - - - -